rabernat/research_computing/content/Assignments/Assignment_2.md

 **Due: Thursday, 14 September**

-For this assignment you will use Unix commands to efficiently parse the contents the Significant Earthquake Database from the National Geophysical Data Center, NOAA.
+For this assignment you will use Unix commands to efficiently parse the contents of the Significant Earthquake Database from the National Geophysical Data Center, NOAA.

 Download the database file: